GAIP frequently asked questions

 Provide a legible copy of your SSN or ITIN to the Integrated Service Center (ISC) via secure fax or mail.
 Include a note indicating it is for a SSN or ITIN number correction.

 The ISC will update your SSN or ITIN in the payroll system.
-Email your tax questions to firstname.lastname@example.org.
+Contact the ISC about your tax questions.